Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-In the above code, a child process is created with the fork function, and the parent process uses the wait function to wait for the child’s termination.
+In the above code, the child process is created using the fork function, and the parent process waits for the child process to terminate using the wait function.

 int main() {